fetchai/agents-aea/docs/skill.md

 Each skill has a `skill.yaml` configuration file which lists all `Behaviour`, `Handler`, and `Task` objects pertaining to the skill.

-It also details the protocol types used in the skill and points to shared modules, modules of type `SharedClass`, which allow custom classes within the skill to be accessible in the skill context.
+It also details the protocol types used in the skill and points to shared modules, i.e. modules of type `SharedClass`, which allow custom classes within the skill to be accessible in the skill context.

 ``` yaml
 name: echo